phyver/GameShell/README.md

-GameShell: a "game" to learn the Unix shell
+GameShell: a "game" to teach the Unix shell
 ===========================================

 ![Illustration inspired by the game](art/illustration-small.png)